 One night during my senior year of high school (and still under-age), two classmates and I were at the bar late at night.
 I think we told our parents we were doing a school project and decided to stay over Greg's house because it was late.
 Greg's parents were out of town.

 Mike, Greg, and I were the last patrons in the bar.
 We asked the bartender/owner, Austin, about the plane that was sitting in the rear parking lot.
-He told us that he had been a pilot in World War II and purchased the plane from the Air Force after the war.
+He told us that he had been a pilot in World War II and purchased the plane from the Navy after the war.
 He flew it home and landed it in his backyard.
 There were aerial photos hanging behind the bar that showed the Newbridge Inn surrounded by nothing but open farmland.
 As the plane stood still, the suburbs grew up around it.

 In addition to being the bartender/owner, Austin was also his best customer.
 He began telling us about some flying adventures and I think the stories got mixed up in his head.
 Though each story started out differently, they all ended with the pilot flying into a "thunderhead" and breaking his leg.
 After the fourth or fifth such story, Austin's brother, who lived upstairs, went behind the bar and punched Austin in the face.
 We were shocked to say the least.
 Austin told us not to worry because his brother loved him and it was just a love tap.
 We decided to call it a night.

 Another interesting event came several years later when my friend and his wife were visiting from Pennsylvania.
 Wayne grew up in the New York area, but his wife Judy came from very small town in Pennsylvania.
 Wayne, Ricky and I decided to go to the Newbridge Inn to have a beer.
 Judy had never been to a bar and was reluctant to do so because her father, who was a former police officer in their rural town, had warned her that bars always had fights.
 We assured her that in the many years that we'd been going there, there had never been a single fight (I didn't think the brother/brother clash counted).